Why People Love Storyline’s HTML5 Output

 That means your learners will have a consistent experience, no matter what device they’re using.
 And for learners on the go, HTML5 takes advantage of the latest web technologies, supporting mobile gestures such as swipe and pinch-to-zoom.

-Additionally, rebuilding our HTML5 rendering engine allowed us to make major improvements to our accessibility features.
+Additionally, our improved HTML5 rendering engine means major improvements to our accessibility features.
 All of these features used to be available only in Flash output (or not at all), but they are now supported in HTML5 output as well:

 - Section 508 Support